-Asthma is a problem with the airways that bring oxygen in and carbon dioxide out of your lungs.
+Asthma is a problem with the lung airways.
 A person with asthma may not feel symptoms all the time.
 But when an asthma attack happens, it becomes hard for air to pass through your airways.
 The symptoms are usually:

 - Chest tightness

 - Shortness of breath